10 Communication Services Stocks Whale Activity In Today's Session

 These bullet-by-bullet explanations have been constructed using the accompanying table.

-• Regarding SNAP (NYSE:SNAP), we observe a put option trade with neutral sentiment.
-It expires in 24 day(s) on January 21, 2022.
-Parties traded 300 contract(s) at a $45.00 strike.
-The total cost received by the writing party (or parties) was $36.0K, with a price of $120.0 per contract.
-There were 23298 open contracts at this strike prior to today, and today 329 contract(s) were bought and sold.
+• Regarding ROKU (NASDAQ:ROKU), we observe a call option trade with bullish sentiment.
+It expires in 22 day(s) on January 21, 2022.
+Parties traded 60 contract(s) at a $260.00 strike.
+The total cost received by the writing party (or parties) was $31.3K, with a price of $522.0 per contract.
+There were 4506 open contracts at this strike prior to today, and today 304 contract(s) were bought and sold.

-• For LYV (NYSE:LYV), we notice a call option trade that happens to be bearish, expiring in 107 day(s) on April 14, 2022.
-This event was a transfer of 10 contract(s) at a $100.00 strike.
-The total cost received by the writing party (or parties) was $25.2K, with a price of $2520.0 per contract.
-There were 3029 open contracts at this strike prior to today, and today 10 contract(s) were bought and sold.
+• For ASTS (NASDAQ:ASTS), we notice a put option trade that happens to be neutral, expiring in 141 day(s) on May 20, 2022.
+This event was a transfer of 50 contract(s) at a $15.00 strike.
+The total cost received by the writing party (or parties) was $36.5K, with a price of $731.0 per contract.
+There were 16 open contracts at this strike prior to today, and today 150 contract(s) were bought and sold.

 Options Alert Terminology